milanaryal/milanaryal.github.io/_posts/2015/2015-07-27-custom-styling-lists-with-css.md

 }
 {% endhighlight %}

-### Some custom styled list examples on CodePen
+### Some custom styled lists examples on CodePen

-You might want to look onto the following examples on CodePen styled with SCSS a CSS preprocessor and build with Slim a HTML preprocessor.
+You might want to look onto the following examples on CodePen styled with SCSS (a CSS preprocessor) and build with Slim (a HTML preprocessor).

 <figure>
   <p data-height="268" data-theme-id="0" data-slug-hash="pJxqzM" data-default-tab="result" data-user="MilanAryal" class='codepen'>See the Pen <a href='http://codepen.io/MilanAryal/pen/pJxqzM/'>Custom styling lists with CSS</a> by Milan Aryal (<a href='http://codepen.io/MilanAryal'>@MilanAryal</a>) on <a href='http://codepen.io'>CodePen</a>.</p>